-Breeding has become more complicated:
+Breeding has become very complicated:

 - Not enough time to find one good gene at a time. - Using genetic markers to find a mass of good genes.
 A good tomato must have many good genes, not just a few. - Finding two parents with four good genes from each parent will give you eight good genes in a hybrid.
-However, some diseases require resistance from both parents. i.e. TMV.
+Some diseases require resistance from both parents. i.e. TMV.
+May never find perfect tomato.

-HAWAII'S SITUATION
+HAWAII'S NEEDS

 Our needs are very unique.
 We have diverse climates, over 140 soil types, and a year-round growing season with year-round pests.
-Our crops face extremes; drought, heat, heavy rain, and high humidity, creating conditions for diseases of all kinds.
-Critical that cultivars be acclimated to high night temperatures if grown in low lands.
+Our plants face extremes; drought, heat, heavy rain, and high humidity, creating conditions for diseases of all kinds.
+Cultivars must be acclimated to high night temperatures if grown in low lands.